Understanding JSON Web Token (JWT)

 Payload

 The Payload is also a JSON string.
-It stores the actual data you want to transfer.
+It stores the data you want to pass.

-You can also add your own custom fields.
-For example, decoding the payload of the above JWT gives:
+You can also define your own fields.
+For example, the Payload in our JWT, decoded from Base64, is:

 $ echo "eyJ1c2VyX2lkIjoidGVzdC11c2VyIiwicGVybWlzc2lvbnMiOlsicmVhZCJdLCJpc3MiOiJsYWJ1bGFkb25nLm9ubGluZSIsImlhdCI6MTc1ODk3NDU3OCwiZXhwIjoxNzU5MTQ3Mzc4fQ" | base64 -d